section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 ### Render HTML web pages as server responses

 The above can be very tiresome and not the type of code you want to write inside your server.
 In a normal web page, HTML elements are written in a `.html` file.
-This way, you can write all your HTML elements, including your CSS styling, to layout these elements.
-This way, you separate the server files and the HTML elements, thus a clean code setup.
+This makes it easier to write all your HTML elements, including CSS styling, to layout these elements.
+Thus separating the server files and the HTML elements, thus a clean code setup.

 To render an HTML file into the server using Express.js, we use `res.sendFile()`.
 This reads and renders the data included in one's HTML files.
 This transfers the file to the browser upon a [GET request](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) to the server.
 The server submits a response status with HTML rendered web content as the message body.